BrilworksarrowBlogarrowProduct Engineering

 npx react-native run-ios

-Use Expo (optional) for faster prototyping.
+Use Expo if you need faster prototyping.

 Performance Of React Native On Ios